Nineveh: Ninevite 5 period

-Ninevite 5 was preceded by the Late Uruk period.
 Ninevite 5 pottery is roughly contemporary to the Early Transcaucasian culture ware, and the Jemdet Nasr period ware.
 Iraqi Scarlet Ware culture also belongs to this period; this colourful painted pottery is somewhat similar to Jemdet Nasr ware.
 Scarlet Ware was first documented in the Diyala River basin in Iraq.
 Later, it was also found in the nearby Hamrin Basin, and in Luristan.
 It is also contemporary with the Proto-Elamite period in Susa.

 Ninevite 5 can be subdivided into the Early Ninevite 5 (3000-2750 BC) characterized by painted pottery and Late Ninevite 5 (2750-2500 BC) with incised pottery.
 In southern Mesopotamia, the former is contemporary with ED I-II, while the latter mirrors ED II-IIIA.